Homeland (Slovak political party): Election results

 The party did not participate in the parliamentary elections held during its operation (2012, 2016; EP 2019), with the exception of the 2014 European Parliament election.
 The party received 1,311 votes (0.23%) and no mandate.

-Jediné regionálne voľby, do ktorých sa zapojila, boli voľby do VÚC v roku 2017.
-Strana postavila 15 kandidátov na poslancov v Prešovskom kraji, ani jeden nebol zvolený.
+The only regional elections this party participated in were the 2017 regional elections.
+The party ran 15 candidates in Prešov Region, of which none were elected.